Nekofoxmiu/Youtube-Timeline-Jumper/readme.md

 - **Video Info Retrieval**: Get the current video ID and playtime.
 - **State Management**: Synchronize and update the playlist state with the background script.
 - **User Interaction**: Enable editable text fields and handle drag-and-drop for playlist items.
+### 1.2.2
+- move sync to local
+- **Single Playback**: Now you can play song separately and this also benefit you to edit playlist.
+(By the toggle switch or ctrl + left click)
+### 1.2.3
+- You can set the default add time now.
+(If the end time doesn't exist.)

 ## Installation